top of page

 • 34 (75-minute) structured rehearsals for Levels 5-6

-• Tailored weekly assignment emails and updates by class
+• Weekly assignments and updates by class

-• MadFiddle Online Access (home learning platform is aligned with in-person instruction)
+• MadFiddle Online Access (home learning platform)

 • Performer t-shirt